KQwQK/cse15l-lab/lab-report-1-week-2.md

   <img width="430" height="100" src="images/step2-2.PNG">
 </p>

 * After Lookup, type in `ssh cs15lwi22and@ieng6.ucsd.edu`(with your account id) in the Vscode terminal, it will show up something like this.
-Type yes, and your password for firs time login.
+Type yes, and your password for first time login.

 ```
 # code block